shammykenan/greasemonkeyinventory/README.md

 ## Features

-- Add, update, and remove inventory items (Each item has a unique SKU; part numbers are optional depending on the category)
+- Add, update, and remove inventory items (Each item has a unique SKU; part numbers are required depending on the category)
 - Add, update, and delete categories (Specify if a category requires a part number)
 - Import and export database backups locally or on the server
 - Track stock in and out (Stock Logs)
 - Track user activity (Activity Logs)
+- print stock logs, activity logs, and products can be filtered by (e.g date, remarks, category)
 - Rate limiter for login and forgot password attempts
 - Built with clean, modular PHP code (MVC structure)